9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-12/lesson.md

 - Enemy code uses loops to represent repetitive actions.
 - There aren’t extra code blocks that haven’t been used
 - Program initiates when green flag is clicked
-- Enemy movement and placement is strategic, improving the user experience by making the game more challenging but not impossible.”
+- Enemies improve the user experience by making the game more challenging but not impossible.”

 <note>**Teacher’s Note:** After the lesson the teacher should view student progress in the studio and target individuals who need assistance in further programming.
 It is ok if students did not code all 6 enemies, but they should have the code for at least one enemy they wrote on their own.</note>